VisualFP/docs/SA/concept_questionnaire/concept_questionnaire.typ

 In the context of our SA, we are currently searching for a new way to visualize functional programming concepts.
-Before we start to flesh out our ideas, we would like to get some feedback on a few concepts we came up with.
-We'll then decide which concept we'll develop further based on the received feedback.
+Before we start to flesh out our ideas, we would like to get some feedback on a few visualization concepts we came up with.
+We'll then decide which one we'll develop further based on the received feedback.

 In the end, we will have designed a concept, along with a proof of concept of some of its functionality, that fullfills the following criteria: